 3. Services Section

-Let's add the services we offer.
+Let's add the services we offer to our sample HTML code for website design.
 If you changed the name of this section, or any other sections, in Step 1, you can still follow along with the rest of the tutorial.
 Just make sure to change the

 h6 tag in each step.

-Change the name of the first service on line 155 with the
+Change the name of the first service with the Mobile Apps

 h5 tag.
 This can be any service you offer.
 On the following line, give a brief description of your service in the

 p tag.
-Save the file and see the changes in your browser.
+Save the website design code file and see the changes in your browser.

 Looks like we might run into a problem.
 If you changed the name of the service, the mobile app icon no longer matches up.
 That's not a problem.
 Okno uses Themify Icons.
 These are free web icons for personal and commercial use.